kmcd/codecast/01_command_line/script.md

   You’d like to be able to find files without having to wait for a long find command to complete, or you need to find a file with some specific content.
   Solution
   If your system has locate, slocate, Beagle, Spotlight or some other indexer, you are already set.
 If not, look into them.
-  As we discussed in Recipe 1.3, “Finding and Running Commands”, locate and slocate consult database files about the system (usually compiled and updated by a cron job) to find file or command names almost instantly.
+  As we discussed in Recipe 1.3, "Finding and Running Commands", locate and slocate consult database files about the system (usually compiled and updated by a cron job) to find file or command names almost instantly.
 The location of the actual database files, what is indexed therein, and how often, may vary from system to sys- tem.
 Consult your system’s manpages for details.
        $ locate apropos
        /usr/bin/apropos
        /usr/share/man/de/man1/apropos.1.gz